Product Design and UX Process Methodology

 The original Elements of User Experience model is copyrighted 2000 by Jesse James Garrett.
 All rights reserved.
 View the original diagram.

-Vehicle Passport: A pet project for AI experimentation
+Vehicle Passport: A pet project for AI and vibe coding experiments

 ➤ Inspiration